arndom/octo-my-readme-workflow/README.md

       uses: arndom/octo-my-readme-workflow@v0.27
 ```

-5. Commit and trigger it manually and after the run, a  `my-ocoto-lang.png` file will be created in your repository.
+5. Commit and trigger it manually, after the run, a  `my-ocoto-lang.png` file will be created in your repository.
 6. You can display it in your `README.md` like this:

 ```markdown